guillaumepot/mushroom_datascience/README.md

 ### 2.2 Files
-- Get some file from my shared link (https://1drv.ms/f/s!AneSkj0oSgT5yepVTERjwzCw7BKY6g?e=eSYxKR) (pw:  f16ea51f*f64FFF6*-F16f165dz)
+- Get some file from my shared link (*link no longer available, please pm me on LinkedIn or mail to get a new one*)

     This link contains some files you have to unzip here if you want to execute all notebooks :
     - Unzip cleaned_dataset here : ../../storage/datas/imgs/**cleaned_dataset/**